-The practice complies with Data Protection, Access to Medical Records and Freedom of Information legislation.
+The practice complies with GDPR, Access to Medical Records and Freedom of Information legislation.
 Identifiable information about you will be shared with others in the following circumstances:

 - To help you get other services e.g. from the social work department.
 This requires your consent.